How To Use Cleansing Oil

 - Pat your skin dry and follow with a couple drops of cleansing oil or your favourite Tailor Moisturiser.

 When beginning a cleansing oil routine some but not all have reported experiencing a “purge stage”.
 During the purge stage skin tends to get worse before it gets better.
 This means a tendency to break out while the cleansing oil draws residual build up from the skin.
-The the purge stage usually lasts between 2-3 days but in some cases can last up to 2 weeks depending on the amount of underlying skin congestion.
-During the purge stage it is important to understand that this oil flow is normal and a sign that your skin is restoring balance and will start to loose its thick congested appearance.
+The purge stage usually lasts between 2-3 days but in some cases can last up to 2 weeks depending on the amount of underlying skin congestion.
+During the purge stage it is important to understand that this oil flow is normal and a sign that your skin is restoring balance and will start to lose its thick congested appearance.